-49. It is clear today, (though perhaps it was not such a significant issue in 1985) that the decision to live in a CIC is not often voluntary, given the prevalence of CICs and of the accompanying CC&Rs which prohibit or severely restrict antennas (or which subject a licensee to a decision making process that is without specified standards, and which is completely beyond his or her control or ability to influence).
-And it became clear in 1996, if it was not before, that the Commission had, and has, ample jurisdiction to preempt private land use regulations which frustrate Federal telecommunications policy.
+49. It is clear today that the decision to live in a CIC is not often voluntary, given the prevalence of CICs and of the accompanying CC&Rs which prohibit or severely restrict antennas (or which subject a licensee to a decision making process that is without specified standards, and which is completely beyond his or her control or ability to influence).
+And it became clear in 1996, that the Commission has, ample jurisdiction to preempt any private land use regulations which frustrate Federal telecommunications policy.

-50. In 1996, Congress passed the Telecommunications Act of 1996 which was an omnibus telecommunications reform Bill.
+50. In 1996, Congress passed the Telecommunications Act of 1996, an omnibus telecommunications reform Bill.
 At Section 207 thereof, entitled Restrictions on Over-The-Air Reception Devices, the Commission was ordered, within 180 days of enactment of the legislation to promulgate (pursuant to Section 303 of the Communications Act of 1934) regulations to prohibit restrictions that impair a viewer’s ability to receive video programming services through devices designed for over-the-air reception of television broadcast signals, multichannel multipoint distribution service, or direct broadcast satellite services (known now as over-the-air television reception devices, or “OTARDs”).
 Congress instructed the Commission to extend this prohibition to nongovernmental restrictions such as “restrictive covenants and encumbrances.”
 Pursuant to this legislation, the Commission commenced a rulemaking proceeding which resulted in the adoption of Section 1.4000 of the Commission’s rules.
-That rule invalidated restrictions, including private covenants, homeowners’ association rules or similar restrictions on property within the exclusive use or control of the antenna user where the user has a direct or indirect ownership interest in the property, that impairs the installation, maintenance or use of an antenna for the reception of direct broadcast satellite service one meter or less in diameter or in Alaska; an antenna designed to receive video programming via multichannel multipoint distribution services, instructional television fixed services, and local multipoint distribution services which are one meter or less in diameter or diagonal measurement; or an antenna that is designed to receive television broadcast signals.
+That rule invalidated restrictions, including private covenants, homeowners’ association rules or similar restrictions on property within the exclusive use or control of the antenna user where the user has a direct or indirect ownership interest in the property, that impairs the installation, maintenance or use of an antenna for the reception of direct broadcast satellite service one meter or less in diameter and local multipoint distribution services which are one meter or less in diameter or diagonal measurement; or an antenna that is designed to receive television broadcast signals.
 The legislation was later extended to preclude such restrictions on wireless broadband devices.

 51. In adopting Section 1.4000, the Commission found specifically that it has jurisdiction to prohibit unreasonable private land use restrictions over telecommunications facilities.
 The Commission stated as follows: